swayf/grako/README.rst

 The file ``etc/grako.ebnf`` contains a grammar for the **Grako** EBNF_ language written in the same language.
 It is used in the *bootstrap* test suite to prove that **Grako** can generate a parser to parse its own language.

 The project ``examples/regexp`` contains a regexp-to-EBNF translator and parser generator.
-The project has no practical use, but it's a complete, end-to-end example of how to implement translators using **Grako**.
+The project has no practical use, but it's a complete, end-to-end example of how to implement a translator using **Grako**.

 License